 There are any number of reasons why dust in the air could become a problem in your home or workplace.
 Sometimes dust can be a temporary issue caused by building work or external environmental conditions like a strong wind blowing sand, dust or pollen around more than usual.
 However, dust can become a real health issue in workplaces where the activities of the business itself result in high levels of dust and fine airborne particles (particulates) being created.
 This type of air pollution can lead to a significant decrease in air quality, and prolonged exposure can lead to conditions including coughs, wheeziness and headaches.
-Dealing with dust is usually straightforward, but first you need to identify whether or not you have a problem and this is where dust monitoring and air quality testing come in to play.
+Dealing with dust is usually straightforward, but first you need to identify whether or not you have a problem and this is where dust monitoring and indoor environmental testing come in to play.

 What is dust?